jerrelblankenship/rust-bootcamp/02-ownership-and-borrowing/01-ownership-basics.md

 # Lesson 01: Ownership Basics

+Welcome to Rust's most revolutionary feature!
+Ownership is what makes Rust unique among programming languages, providing memory safety without garbage collection.
+Let's explore how it works and why it matters.

 ## 🎯 Learning Objectives

-By the end of this lesson, you will:
-- Understand Rust's three rules of ownership
+- Understand Rust's three fundamental ownership rules
 - Distinguish between move and copy semantics
-- Recognize how ownership differs from C#'s reference model
+- Recognize how ownership prevents memory bugs that plague C#
-- Write functions that transfer ownership
+- Write functions that properly transfer ownership
-- Debug common ownership errors
+- Debug common ownership errors using compiler messages

 ## 📚 Introduction

-Coming from C#, you're used to the garbage collector managing memory behind the scenes.
-Objects live on the heap, references are freely copied, and the GC cleans up when objects are no longer reachable.
-This model has served you well, but it comes with costs: GC pauses, memory overhead, and unpredictable performance.
+Coming from C#, you're accustomed to the garbage collector managing memory automatically.
+Objects live on the heap, references can be copied freely, and the GC eventually reclaims unused memory.
+This approach is convenient but comes with costs: unpredictable GC pauses, memory overhead, and potential memory leaks.

-Rust takes a fundamentally different approach: **ownership**.
+Rust takes a fundamentally different approach with **ownership** - a compile-time memory management system that guarantees safety without any runtime overhead.

 ## 🔑 The Three Rules of Ownership